netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

                 new RequestHeaderRequestMatcher("X-Requested-With", "XMLHttpRequest"));
     }
 ```
-Entry points configuration, it is takes from Spring source code.
+Entry points configuration is taken from Spring source code.
 Placed here to get rid of `@EnableResourceServer` annotation.